KTH-SML/svea/docs/tutorials/0_intro.md

 8. [NVIDIA TX2](https://developer.nvidia.com/buy-jetson?product=jetson_tx2&location=US)

 As described in the diagram above, the TX2 is the main computer where all sensor data goes and where all high-level decision+control is made.
-This is where most of your work will occur.
 The TX2 runs NVIDIA's JetPack SDK which includes their implementation of Ubuntu 18.04 for ARM.

 The original RC remote still works to control the chassis, with some additional features added on.
 In particular, in addition to the RC remote's standard